cmayron/Legal-Calculus/README.md

 ## 🚀 LCES Quick‑Start Card
 **1. Paste into Copilot:**
 “Activate LCES.
-Read the repository and identify the current task.
+Readme in the repository and identify the current task.
 Begin in Architect mode.”

 **2. Follow the loop:**
 Structure → Draft → Review → Decide